Didstopia/satisfactory-server/README.md

 # 2 - Skip update checks on startup and start the server
 SATISFACTORY_START_MODE="0"

+# Multihome binding (bind to specific IP address)
+# NOTE: Can be changed if hosting multiple instances on the same server
+SATISFACTORY_MULTIHOME="0.0.0.0"

 # Steam query port, same as the port used in-game
 # NOTE: Can be changed if hosting multiple instances on the same server
 SATISFACTORY_SERVER_QUERY_PORT="15777"

+# Beacon port
+# NOTE: Can be changed if hosting multiple instances on the same server
+# WARNING: Automatically incremented is unavailable
+SATISFACTORY_BEACON_PORT="15000"

+# Game port
+# NOTE: Can be changed if hosting multiple instances on the same server
+# WARNING: Automatically incremented is unavailable
+SATISFACTORY_LISTEN_PORT="7777"
 ```